-- Can Prudential help me determine if an annuity is right for my clients?
+- Can Prudential help me determine if an annuity is right for clients?

-It's up to you to determine if a variable annuity is suitable for your clients.
+It's up to you to determine if a variable annuity is suitable for clients.
 Prudential Annuities does not provide investment advice.
-The selections you choose together with your clients are all dependent on their investment goals and their risk tolerance.
+The selections you choose together with the clients are all dependent on their investment goals and their risk tolerance.

-- What happens if my clients need access to their money?
+- What happens if clients need access to their money?

 There are limitations and restrictions when making withdrawals.
 Withdrawals or surrenders may be subject to contingent deferred sales charges.
 Withdrawals and distributions of taxable amounts are subject to ordinary income tax and, if made prior to age 59½, may be subject to an additional 10% federal income tax penalty, sometimes referred to as an additional income tax.
 Withdrawals reduce the account value and the living and death benefits proportionately.

-- What are the limitations and restrictions my clients need to consider?
+- What are the limitations and restrictions clients need to consider?

-- What should my clients know about The Morningstar RatingTM?
+- What should clients know about The Morningstar RatingTM?